DJMare/express_Sequelize_RunningQueries_QueryBasedOnOperators/README.md

     npm install -g nodemon

-(9) Install Nodemon as a devDependency in the package.json file within the express_Sequelize_RunningQueries_ directory:
+(9) Install Nodemon as a devDependency in the package.json file within the express_Sequelize_RunningQueries_QueryBasedOnOperators directory:

     npm install -save-dev nodemon